 Day 8 Explore the forests at Tsitsikamma National Park and visit Plettenberg Bay with its lagoons and rocky peninsula.
 (B)

-Day 9 Travel to Mossel Bay for a visit to Diaz Museum, then to Hermanus, where whales may be sighted from June to November.
+Day 9 At Mossel Bay, visit Diaz Museum.
+Travel to Hermanus, where whales may be sighted from June to November.
 Two nights at the 4-star Hotel Le Franschhoek Hotel & Spa in the Winelands.
 (B)

-Day 10 Visit the Huguenot Memorial and take the 'Wine Tram' to wine estates including two wine tastings.
+Day 10 Visit the Huguenot Memorial and a wine estate for a cellar tour and tasting.
 At Stellenbosch visit the Village Museum of four historic houses.
 Enjoy a special dinner at the hotel.
 (B, D)

 Day 11 Return to Cape Town.
 'No Easy Road to Freedom': visit the District Six Museum and Cape townships with local community guides.
 Gold Restaurant dinner with drumming lesson.
-Three nights at the 4-star Radisson Blu Le Vendome Hotel.
+Overnight at the Pepper Club Hotel.
 (B, D)